theharrychen/theharrychen/README.md

 A senior Computer Science and Economics student at UCalgary, who is passionate about solving problems through leveraging software.

-Previously interned @ Meta (WhatsApp), Arolytics, & MikataHealth.
+Previously interned @ Facebook (WhatsApp), Arolytics, & MikataHealth.

 <!--